 Figure 1.
-Trend in the proportion of first hospital admissions that are emergencies in England (reference) and for an example CCG strategy for England recommended that the proportion of emergency presentations should be regularly reported and reviewed.
+Trend in the proportion of first hospital admissions that are emergencies in England (reference) and for an example CCG be regularly reported and reviewed.
 The metric estimates the proportion of emergency presentations using first admissions to hospital as a proxy for emergency diagnosis.
 This allows more rapid reporting.